RJZheng1/Final-Project/README.md

 Top-down tile-based turn-based RPG with randomly generated maps and perma-death.
 The goal is to find the stairs to go down the dungeon to find the treasure and then to escape.

-Version 1 (Post Winter Break)- Will generate and display the map (generator creates cave-like maps).
-The player can move around their character ('@') around the map and can attack monsters on the map.
-Version 2 (1/7/15) - Finally implemented line of sight and field of view.

 History:

 	Post Winter Break: